-Target Wider commitments ts Proposed Metric Impact WC1 WC2 WC3 WC4 Launch an employee of the month scheme to recognise actions and behaviour that is over and above to supplement our existing recognition initiatives. √ √ One employee for each licence area per month.
+Target Wider commitments ts Proposed action Impact WC1 WC2 WC3 WC4 Continue to recognise employee achievements. √ √ Communicate employee achievements in Powerlines magazine and through our communications channels.
 Employees will feel recognised and appreciated, leading to higher retention.

-At WPD we celebrate our successes and recognise that our success is down to the hard work, commitment and loyalty of our team members - "the Company".
+At WPD we celebrate our successes and recognise that our success is down to the hard work, commitment and loyalty of our team members - 'the company'.